Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 source

-Another easy way to add storage space is to add an armoire, standing cabinet or re-purposed dresser to store crafting supplies.
+Add an armoire, standing cabinet, or re-purposed dresser to store crafting supplies.

 This is a great way to store yarn, scrapbooking supplies, art supplies, and all kinds of tools.
 Simply shut the doors or drawers, and it’s just another nice piece of furniture in your space.
 Sweet!